324+ orders placed in your location

 This mechanism of the immune system helps in keeping the body safe against many viruses, bacteria and other disease-causing organisms.
 However, sometimes the immune system also produces a different kind of antibody, the “autoantibodies.”

 These autoantibodies mistakenly identify the body’s own healthy cells as foreign and dangerous cells and go on to destroy them.
-The proper term for these autoantibodies is antinuclear antibodies (or ANA) because they track the nucleus of healthy cells and destroy them.
+The proper term for these autoantibodies is antinuclear antibodies (or ANA) because they track the nucleus of the healthy cells and destroy them.

 The presence of antinuclear antibodies in the body can be related to many autoimmune disorders like Systemic Lupus Erythematosus and Juvenile Idiopathic Arthritis.
 However, this only happens when the antinuclear antibodies are present in excess in the body.